-Let’s see 10 testimonial examples you can use for your business.
+Let’s see 10 good testimonial examples for websites you can use for your business.

-A direct quote testimonial is an effective way to quickly provide social proof for your goods or services.
+A direct quote testimonial is an effective way to provide social proof for your goods or services quickly.
 This is probably the easiest type of testimonial you can get.

-Here’s a quote testimonial example from Appcues, a SaaS software that creates product onboarding experiences:
+Here’s a quote testimonial examples from Appcues, a SaaS software that creates product onboarding experiences:

 Dropbox, an online storage and collaboration startup, has one of the best video customer testimonials out there:

-Customers often go to social media to share their experiences with a brand.
+Customers often go to social media to share their experiences with a brand that has their own brand ambassadors.
 Twitter and Reddit are very popular places where customers share unpaid reviews.

 Moreover, Facebook and Google Business Profile have review features where any customer can come and leave a review for your business.

-Finding a positive review on social media and listing it in your testimonials can put you in a powerful position where potential customers can see that you’re getting many unpaid positive reviews.
+Finding a positive review on social media and listing it on your testimonials page can put you in a powerful position where potential customers can see that you’re getting many unpaid positive reviews.

-Here’s an example that Ahrefs, a SEO tool, could use to boost their testimonial game:
+Here’s an example that Ahrefs, an SEO tool, could use to boost their testimonial game:

 Image testimonials are very helpful when promoting a beauty product or anything else that provides a visual result.
 Images speak louder than words, and this situation is perfect for to use of visual elements.

 Here’s an example from an Instagram makeup page that uses before and after images: